Motley Crue

 13. "Stick to Your Guns" (4:23)

 I bought this album back when I was in high school and we thought it was one of the heaviest and greatest albums to ever be recorded.
 "Too Fast for Love" is a classic heavy metal album.
 It not only helped define the sound of metal for the 1980's, but helped to open a door to an entire metal movement that exploded out of the clubs of Los Angeles, California in the early 80's.
 Mötley Crüe, along with bands like Quiet Riot, Ratt and Stryper that shared the stage with them at such clubs as the Roxy and Gazzarri's in Hollywood, became giants of rock in the 80's with slick pop metal sounds.
-However, despite the glam and pop leanings on this album, the raw recording, the hyper aggression and the punk delivery made this a great heavy metal platter.
+However, despite the glam and pop leanings on this album, the raw recording, the hyper aggression and the punk delivery made this a lethal heavy metal platter.
 "Live Wire" alone is one of the greatest metal songs ever recorded.
 The band's image at this time was pure metal as well.
 Long before the pink backdrops and glam outfits, the Crüe were sporting leather and spikes.
 Unfortunately they were also adopting the 'satanic' image with the pentagrams and such.
 This, of course, had the band labeled as Satan worshippers by scoffers.
 While it was all just part of an act, it was a label that would haunt the band even after they dropped the image with their third album.
-I'd list my favorite tracks, but honestly this is a solid CD from beginning to end, although "Merry-go-round" and "Starry Eyes" are more glam influenced and less metallic than some of the rest of the tracks.
+I'd list my favorite tracks, but honestly this is a solid record from beginning to end, although "Merry-go-round" and "Starry Eyes" are more glam/pop influenced and less metallic than some of the rest of the tracks.

 I grew up on the East Coast during this time, but was always fascinated with the Hollywood scene.
 I have since made many, many friends who grew up in the area during that time.
 These guys were in the bands, at the shows, etc. One such friend had this to say about Crüe and this "Too Fast For Love":